anish-saha/Ataxxx/README.md

 # Ataxxx
 CS61B board game project with a functional GUI and AI.
-AI implemented through a recursive game tree to make game very challenging.
+The AI was implemented through a recursive game tree to make the game very challenging.
+The GUI was implemented using the standard Java library 'Graphics'.